your-digital-rights/yourdigitalrights.org/README.md

 `npm test`

 # Contributions
 We welcome your contributions.
-Please submit PRs, open issues or contact us at info@opt-out.eu.
+Please submit PRs, open issues or contact us at info@consciousdigital.org.

 ## Contributors ✨